algorithmica-org/algorithmica/content/english/hpc/simd/moving.md

 This feature, combined with the fact that the vector registers are located in the FPU, makes moving data between them and the general-purpose registers slightly complicated.

+### Extract and Insert

-To **extract** a specific value from a vector, you can use `_mm256_extract_epi32` and similar intrinsics.
+To *extract* a specific value from a vector, you can use `_mm256_extract_epi32` and similar intrinsics.
 It takes the index of the integer to be extracted as the second parameter and generates different instruction sequences depending on its value.

 If you need to extract the first element, it generates the `vmovd` instruction (for `xmm0`, the first half of the vector):